stidjaco/GMSEUS/README.md

 ## Approach

 GM-SEUS is both a harmonization of existing solar energy array data in the US and a new product of solar panel-row spatiotemporal information, providing new insights on perviously under-reported metadata attributes.
 We used a combination of machine learning and geographic object-based image analysis, often referred to as GEOBIA or OBIA.
-Importantly, this new dataset is publicly available, with code available here and the associated Zenodo Repository containing all final products of GM-SEUS v1.0, all intermediate products, and locations for source datasets.
+Importantly, this new dataset is publicly available, with code available here and the associated Zenodo Repository containing all final products of GM-SEUS v1.0 and locations for source datasets.

 We defined a solar array spatial footprint as: _adjacent, existing, and connected rows of solar panel-rows (PV or CSP) of the same installation year, and the row-spacing between them_.
 Panel-rows are defined by: _spatially-unique collection of one or more panel-assemblies connected by proximity and often sharing one mount, but not necessarily electrically connected_.
 Datasets with existing solar array boundaries in the United States are the USPVDB, TZ-SAM, OpenStreetMap, and two regional datasets in California’s Central Valley and the Chesapeake Bay area.
 Datasets containing value-added attributes and point-locations included the NREL Agrivoltaic Map from the InSPIRE initiative, the LBNL Utility-Scale Solar, 2024 Edition Report, IEA and NREL SolarPACES initiative, Global Energy Monitor’s Global Solar Power Tracker, and The World Resources Institute's Global Power Plant Database.